-How To Loosen Clay Soil For Gardening: Gardening Hacks
+How To Loosen Clay Soil For Gardening: Top Hacks

 Clay is the type of soil composed of small particles.
 It contains a lot of nutrients that gardens need.
 This type of soil holds moisture well, but compacts.
 Since it is made of tiny particles, it gives little space for air.
 However, it can be made ideal for garden plants through the soil amendment method.
 In this article, you will know how to loosen clay soil for gardening.